 - A live performance by tribute band Queen Extravaganza.

 - A multitracked Red Special guitar cover by Ryan Robinson.

 - A guitar version by Dino Bochicchio from the Horse Feathers & Animal Crackers tribute compilation.

 - An acoustic guitar cover by the Queen Cover Project.

 - A piano version by Lucie Halamíková, who has covered lots of Queen tracks.

 - A Gregorian chant version by The Chant Masters from their Queen tribute album.

 - An 8-bit remix by 7 Seas Of Q.

 We finally made it to the end of Queen’s most iconic album, and arguably their best in many people’s eyes (including my own).
 I am by no means an expert, just a keen fan, so it’s been fascinating for me to look into it and see what I can discover.

 You can check out my Queen playlist for this album to explore the videos I’ve mentioned in this post.
-I’ll update it in the future if I become aware of new videos.
+I’ll update it, along with this post, in the future if I become aware of new videos.
 If there are other videos I should check out and consider adding to that list (or any of my Queen playlists), do let me know.
 Don’t forget to check out my post about the cover versions of Bohemian Rhapsody as well.